 When I saw this shop’s greeting, it caught me off guard because we’ve been in a season of waiting for quite a long time.
-We should have been at our next ministry assignment 14 months ago (by our own calculation).
-Plus, we’ve been waiting on new residence visas for a little over 7 months.
+We should have been at our next ministry assignment months ago…by our own calculation.
+Plus, we had been waiting on new residence visas for much longer than anyone would ever expect.

 So yeah, I was taken aback for a moment at the realization that this year is halfway gone!

 Hey, need a little help carrying out your review?

 Add your email below and get a free printable personal review notebook!

 Need a Mid Year Checkup?